IgniteUI/indigo-design-docfx/en/components/combo.md

 In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between them.
 In Figma changing the states is achieved via the properties panel.

 > [!Note]
 > The Combo input has only one layout option, but this override has been preserved in Sketch to ensure consistency with the standard [Input](input.md).
 In Figma on the other hand we have a separate base component called `.Combo Input`, which is used explicitly in the Combo component.
+The same is used for the Simple Combo as well.

 ## Dropdown Type